wwivbbs/wwiv/trunk/bbs/readme.txt

     WWIV 5.0 is built with the following compilers:
         MS Visual C++ .NET/2008

-   Not Testing but Should work are:
-MS Visual C++ 6.0 (Standard/Professional/Enterprise) [Not tested lately]

-    I recommend using MSVC .NET 2005.
+    I recommend using MSVC .NET 2008.
 (Since there is a the "express" edition available for free.

     The command line parameters have changed quite a bit, I suggest